dji-sdk/Mobile-SDK-Android/README.md

 Once you finish it, build and run the project on your Android Device.
 Then connect the Android device to the Remote Controller, turn on the Remote Controller and the aircraft or handheld device.
 You can start to try different features in the sample project now!

+> **Note:**
+>
-> **Note:** Please make sure your DJI Remote Controller supports [AOA](https://source.android.com/devices/accessories/protocol.html) before you test the Sample app.
+> **1.** Please make sure your DJI Remote Controller supports [AOA](https://source.android.com/devices/accessories/protocol.html) before you test the Sample app.
 You can upgrade your DJI Remote Controller to the latest firmware and check if there is a dialog pops up when you connect the app to it like this:
 >
 > ![dialog](./Images/dialog.png)
+>
+> **2.** Please make sure you don't set other Android Apps(Like DJI Go app) as the default launch application.
+Otherwise, please modify this setting in your Android Device and try to run the Sample Code again.
+>

+If you still cannot run the SDK Sample Code successfully, please check this step by step tutorial for details: [Running DJI SDK Sample Code in Android Studio](https://github.com/DJI-Mobile-SDK/Android-RunSDKSampleInAndroidStudio)

-## Importing the SDK to Android Studio Project
+## Importing and Activating the SDK to Android Studio Project

-You can check this [tutorial](https://github.com/DJI-Mobile-SDK/Android-ImportSDKToAndroidStudio) to learn how to import DJI Android SDK to a newly created Android Studio Project from scratch.
+You can check this [tutorial](https://github.com/DJI-Mobile-SDK/Android-ImportAndActivateSDKInAndroidStudio) to learn how to import and activate DJI Android SDK to a newly created Android Studio Project from scratch.

 > **Note:** To run our SDK on a Marshmallow device (6.0 and API 23), we need to set the compile and target SDK version to 23 and since we are not able to get the SDK based app(s) to consistently work on API 23 device, let us stay with API 22 and lower.
 >